taegyoon-kim/programming_25fall/README.md

 - The primary objective is to guide students in building a comprehensive data-driven research pipeline that encompasses data collection, preprocessing, analysis, interpretation, and visualization.
 - Although students have the freedom to choose their preferred topic, they are required to work with data applying skills learned in the course.
 By applying and adapting these skills for their own research, students will not only demonstrate their mastery of programming fundamentals and data analytic skills but also gain a practical understanding of how what they learned in class can be effectively utilized in real-world research scenarios.
 - The project should focus on detailed methodological accounts of data collection, cleaning, manipulation, analysis, and visualization, rather than discussions of theories or prior literature.
+- Students must submit a one-page project proposal by Oct 12 at 11:59pm to [the proposals folder]() and will have a one-on-one meeting with the instructor to discuss their ideas in Week 7.
+Please sign up for your one-on-one meeting using [this spreadsheet]().
 - Students will deliver a short presentation of their papers (10 minutes) in the final week of the course.
-The paper should be around 3,000 words in length—excluding figures, tables, and appendices—and should be uploaded, along with replication materials, to [the final projects folder]() by the end of the semester (Dec 20 11:59pm).
+The paper should be around 3,000 words in length—excluding figures, tables, and appendices—and should be uploaded, along with replication materials, to [the final projects folder]() by the end of the semester (Dec 19 11:59pm).

 ## Grading Scale
 Grade values will not be rounded.
 That is, any grade value that is greater than or equal to 'Lower' and less than 'Upper' will receive the respective grade.